SohelSamim/MovieTime/README.md

-![Project Preview]? go to this linke:
+![Project Preview]? go to this linke: The website is yet not published

 ## Available Scripts